Top Tips for Post-Audit Software Remediation

 Because many companies are weary from the time and expense incurred during the course of the audit, some do not take the remediation process seriously.
 The following are tips for remediation to ensure the post-settlement obligations are met and the release of liability is secured.

-- Determine the best license for each use case.
-Smaller companies prefer to purchase original equipment manufactuer (“OEM”) licenses for operating systems and other software on a case-by-case basis.
+Smaller companies prefer to purchase original equipment manufacturer (“OEM”) licenses for operating systems and other software on a case-by-case basis.
 However, larger corporations may choose to take advantage of bulk purchases by entering into site or enterprise agreements directly with the software publisher, which may offers discounts and other benefits.
 Regardless of which purchase option a company uses, it is important to ensure that each license covers the specific use case for the installed software.

 These are just a few issues to consider when completing post-audit software remediation.
 It is crucial to properly remediate any compliance gaps to secure the release of liability and protect against future audits.
 If in doubt, contact an attorney experienced in software licensing and copyright infringement matters.